ash0080/gun.doc.cn/React.md

          </div>
   );
 }
+// just bind useGun();
-//GunReact accepts the normal Gun Configuration and a Component to Render and then returns GunService as a Property
+//useGun accepts the normal Gun Configuration and a Component to Render and then returns gunService as a Property

-export default GunReact(App, config);
+export default useGun(App, config);

 ```